Prepare to Get Excited!

 So with these two major flaws in mind, it’s not surprising that while scientists are very excited about their findings, we can perfectly understand that while their results are regarded as very exciting, they can’t by any means be regarded as “amazing”.

 When disruption of reconsolidation of conditioned responses is done with precision, we can fully expect extremely large effect sizes, and efficacy north of 85%, as shown in all of the clinical studies we have run to date.
-And that is amazing.
+And that is amazing because it’s the first time we’ve had in our armamentarium techniques that produce reliable and predictable outcomes to that extent.

 Effective Methods of Disruption of Reconsolidation of Conditioned Responses